4 Equity Release Costs in 2024: What You Need to Know

 Following the ERC’s recommendation, homeowners should seek independent legal advice from an experienced solicitor to comprehend their rights and responsibilities.3

-Can You Give Examples of How Equity Release Costs Vary by Plan and Property?
+Are There Examples of How Equity Release Costs Vary by Plan and Property?

-For instance, a Lifetime Mortgage on a high-value property in a desirable location may attract lower interest rates due to the lower perceived risk, whereas a Home Reversion Scheme might offer a larger cash sum upfront for the same property.
+For instance, a lifetime mortgage on a high-value property in a desirable location may attract lower interest rates due to the lower perceived risk, whereas a home reversion scheme might offer a larger cash sum upfront for the same property.

-Similarly, properties with certain restrictions or in less sought-after areas may see higher costs or receive lower valuations in Home Reversion Plans.
+Similarly, properties with certain restrictions or in less sought-after areas may see higher costs or receive lower valuations in home reversion plans.

-How Are Equity Release Broker Fees Calculated and Can You Avoid Them?
+How Are Equity Release Broker Fees Calculated, and Can You Avoid Them?

 These fees compensate brokers for their advice and services in finding a suitable equity release plan.

-Some brokers may waive these fees for higher loan amounts or offer a no fee model, incorporating their compensation into the plan’s interest rates or charges.
+Some brokers may waive these fees for higher loan amounts or offer a no-fee model, incorporating their compensation into the plan’s interest rates or charges.

 However, they may come with higher interest rates or include specific conditions, such as a minimum loan amount.